-packages); and make sound decisions about when such tools enhance teaching and learning, recognizing both the insights to be gained and possible limitations of such tools.
-Comments: 5.
-Impact on Student Learning.
-Candidates provide evidence demonstrating that as a result of their instruction, secondary students' conceptual understanding, procedural fluency, strategic competence, adaptive reasoning, and application of major mathematics concepts in varied contexts have increased.
-They support the continual development of a productive disposition toward mathematics.
-They show that new student mathematical knowledge has been created as a consequence of their ability to 0.00 Exemplary 4 Accomplished 3 Developing 2 Beginning 1 engage students in mathematical experiences that are developmentally appropriate, require active engagement, and include mathematics-specific technology in building new knowledge.
-Candidates: 5.1.
-Verify that secondary students Candidate Candidate Candidate Candidate demonstrate conceptual demonstrates strong demonstrates some demonstrates some demonstrates more understanding; procedural fluency; the ability to formulate, represent, positive impact (e.g. majority of students) positive impact on student learning that positive impact on student learning that neutral or negative impact on student and solve problems; logical on student learning mainly focuses on 3 or mainly focuses learning. reasoning and continuous that mainly focuses on more mathematical around 1-2 icariiiib. reflection on that reasoning; the mathematical strands (conceptual mathematical strands productive disposition toward strands (conceptual understanding; (conceptual mathematics and the application of understanding; procedural fluency; understanding; mathematics in a variety of procedural fluency; ability to formulate, procedural fluency; contexts within major ability to formulate, represent, and solve ability to formulate, mathematical domains. represent, and solve problems; logical represent, and solve problems; logical reasoning and problems; logical reasoning and continuous reflection; reasoning and continuous reflection; productive continuous reflection; disposition).
+5. Impact on Student Learning.
+0.00 Exemplary Accomplished Developing Beginning

+Candidates provide evidence 4 3 2 1

+demonstrating that as a result of their

+instruction, secondary students'

+conceptual understanding, procedural

+fluency, strategic competence, adaptive

+reasoning, and application of major

+mathematics concepts in varied contexts

+have increased.
+They support the

+continual development of a productive

+disposition toward mathematics.
+They

+show that new student mathematical

+knowledge has been created as a

+consequence of their ability to engage

+students in mathematical experiences

+that are developmentally appropriate,

+require active engagement, and include

+mathematics-specific technology in

+building new knowledge.
+Candidates:

+5.1.
+Verify that secondary students Candidate demonstrates Candidate demonstrates Candidate demonstrates Candidate demonstrates

+demonstrate conceptual understanding; strong positive impact some positive impact on some positive impact on more neutral or negative

+procedural fluency; the ability to (e.g. majority of students) student learning that student learning that impact on student

+formulate, represent, and solve problems; on student learning that mainly focuses on 3 or mainly focuses around 1-2 learning.

+logical reasoning and continuous mainly focuses on the more mathematical mathematical strands

+reflection on that reasoning; productive mathematical strands strands (conceptual (conceptual

+disposition toward mathematics and the (conceptual understanding; procedural understanding; procedural

+application of mathematics in a variety of understanding; procedural fluency; ability to fluency; ability to

+contexts within major mathematical fluency; ability to formulate, represent, and formulate, represent, and

+domains. formulate, represent, and solve problems; logical solve problems; logical

+solve problems; logical reasoning and continuous reasoning and continuous

+reasoning and continuous reflection; productive reflection; productive

-productive disposition). productive disposition).
+reflection; productive disposition). disposition).

+disposition).

 5.2.
 Engage students in developmentally appropriate mathematical activities and investigations that require active engagement and include mathematics-specific technology in building new knowledge.
-Candidate regularly utilizes developmentally appropriate mathematical activities/investigation s and includes mathematics-specific technology to actively engage the majority of students.
-Candidate occationally utilizes developmentally appropriate mathematical activities/investigation s and includes mathematics-specific technology to actively engage the majority of students.
-Candidate rarely utilizes developmentally appropriate mathematical activities/investigatio ns or includes mathematics-specific technology to actively engage students.
+Candidate regularly utilizes developmentally appropriate mathematical activities/investigations and includes mathematics-specific technology to actively engage the majority of students.
+Candidate occationally utilizes developmentally appropriate mathematical activities/investigations and includes mathematics-specific technology to actively engage the majority of students.
+Candidate rarely utilizes developmentally appropriate mathematical activities/investigations or includes mathematics-specific technology to actively engage students.
 Candidate may still maintain students' attention, but students may be watching the teacher versus activitly engaging in activities.
 Candidate struggles to maintain students' attention during the lesson.
 5.3.
 Collect, organize, analyze, and reflect on diagnostic, formative, and summative assessment evidence and determine the extent to which students' mathematical proficiencies have increased as a result of their instruction.
 Candidate collects data from the majority of student that demonstrates student learning and growth, which goes beyond procedural fluency. (e.g. assessments are focused on conceptual understanding, application, reasoning, etc.) Candidate collects data that demonstrates student learning and growth, which goes beyond procedural fluency (e.g. assessments are focused on conceptual understanding, application, reasoning, etc.) Candidate demonstrates limited impact on student learning, mainly focused on procedural fluency or calculations (e.g. assessments are focused on procedural knowledge).
 Candidate does not demonstrate an impact on student learning (e.g. scores show no growth).
 Comments: 6.
 Professional Knowledge and Skills.
 Candidates are lifelong learners and recognize that learning is often collaborative.
 They participate in professional development experiences specific to mathematics and mathematics education, draw upon mathematics education research to inform practice, continuously reflect on their practice, and utilize resources from professional mathematics organizations.
 Candidates: 0.00 Exemplary 4 Accomplished 3 Developing 2 Beginning 1